ryantenney/xcancel-forwarder/docs/TESTING.md

 # Testing and Verification

-Complete guide for testing your X/Twitter → xcancel redirect setup.
+Essential tests to verify your X/Twitter → xcancel redirect setup is working.

+**For advanced testing**: See [TESTING_ADVANCED.md](TESTING_ADVANCED.md) for end-to-end testing, network-wide verification, monitoring, performance testing, and automated test scripts.

 ## Pre-Flight Checklist